How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Related Work

 \paragraph{Evaluation of LMs} Given the success of LMs on NLP and instruction-following tasks, many evaluation frameworks have been proposed.
 Frameworks such as HELM~\cite{helm} and LM Evaluation Harness~\cite{eval-harness} cover a broad range of NLP tasks but are often focused on evaluating the base models as opposed to instruction-tuned ones.
 Similar to our work, \citet{flant5} focus on a series of benchmark evaluations focused around factuality and reasoning, but largely neglect open-ended instruction following abilities.
-Releases of large (closed) proprietary models such as GPT-4 \citep{openai2023gpt4} and PaLM v2 \citep{anil2023palm} are often accompanied with comprehensive evaluations over a wide variety of benchmarks, although both similarly neglect evaluation of open-ended instruction following.
-Recently, evaluation frameworks such as Alpaca Farm~\cite{dubois2023alpacafarm} and Chatbot Arena~\cite{chatbotarena} have been proposed to evaluate the open-ended instruction following ability of LMs, moving beyond benchmark-based evaluations.
-These either make use of other models (in the case of AlpacaFarm) or humans (in the case of Chatbot Arena) as annotators for judging model generations.
+Releases of large (closed) proprietary models such as GPT-4 \citep{openai2023gpt4} and PaLM v2 \citep{anil2023palm} are often accompanied by comprehensive evaluations over a wide variety of benchmarks, although both similarly neglect evaluation of open-ended instruction following, and without open releases of pretraining or instruction tuning data there is no way to test for evaluation data contamination.

+Recently, evaluation frameworks such as AlpacaEval~\cite{alpaca_eval} and Chatbot Arena~\cite{chatbotarena} have been proposed to evaluate the open-ended instruction following ability of LMs, moving beyond benchmark-based evaluations.
+These either make use of other models (in the case of AlpacaEval) or humans (in the case of Chatbot Arena) as annotators for judging model generations.
 We make use of this recent work and evaluate our models on traditional benchmarks, model-based evaluation, and human-based evaluation.
+Concurrent to this work, \citet{gudibande2023false} examine models trained on GPT model outputs and argue that such models learn to mimic only the style, not the content, of their teacher GPT models.
+While we similarly find that existing datasets fail to train models close to strong proprietary models, the diversity of performance we observe across datasets suggests that significant performance improvements can be achieved through imitation data, so long as it contains a diverse and wide-ranging set of skills and domains.